 Some adjectives go only before the nouns and some only after.

-Adjectives that go before the noun usually deal with 1) category or 2) relevant characteristics, such as color and size.
+Adjectives that go after the noun usually deal with 1) category or 2) relevant characteristics, such as color and size.

 - Animal doméstico.
 House pet. (category)